 Another time to shoot is the morning after the sun has completely illuminated the valley, lake, hills and mountain.
-This is somewhere around 10 am or so.
+This is somewhere around 10 am or so (in the Fall).
 Sunset is not the normal shot here, but I have seen a few nice images with a nice sunset sky.

 The morning shot (after the valley is fully illuminated) will have far fewer photographers, and you can move around to pick your composition.
 This is still a great time to shoot, but there are a couple of disadvantages: hikers and other tourist are walking around the lake and up the valley, which can get in your shot.
 Also, normally the wind has kicked up and the lake is no longer still and mirror like.

-The shot above was taken around 10:30 am after a early morning storm.
+The shot above was taken around 20 minutes after sunrise (on a cloudy morning) after an early morning storm.

 Best Time of Year to Shoot

 The Maroon Bells is a SPECIAL place any time of year.
-However, for me the best time of year is during the fall color season (depending on the year, this ranges between mid September to the first week in October), as the Aspen trees and underbrush in the valley provide the stunning foreground to the majestic twin mountains.
+However, for me the best time of year is during the fall color season (depending on the year – this ranges between the last week in Sept - 1st week in October), as the Aspen trees and underbrush in the valley provide the stunning foreground to the majestic twin mountains.
 The VERY BEST time to capture this spot would be: 1) sunrise/early morning, 2) during peak fall colors, and 3) after a recent dusting of snow on the Bells.